Cupcake (1 Cupcake (2 3/4 Inches Dia))

 Stay Hydrated

-Drink a glass of water before or with your cupcake to aid digestion and help stabilize blood sugar levels.
+Drink a glass of water before and after eating the cupcake.
+Proper hydration can aid in the digestion process and help regulate blood sugar levels.

-Enjoy your cupcake as part of a meal rather than on its own to minimize its impact on blood sugar levels.
+Have the cupcake as part of a balanced meal rather than on an empty stomach, as this can help reduce the impact on your blood sugar levels.

 metabolic